 - Client viewing permissions

-The good folks who spend hundreds of days each year developing Basecamp deserve to get compensated for all their hard work.
-This is why it’s not surprising that some features are reserved for the premium plan — otherwise, no one would upgrade!
+The good folks who spend hundreds of days each year developing Basecamp deserve to be compensated more for all their hard work.
+This is why it’s not surprising that some features are reserved for the premium plan; otherwise, no one would upgrade!

-Honestly, the freemium business model is the best compromise between userbase accessibility and company sustainability.
-In the interest of keeping the business afloat, the limitations below have been set on Basecamp Personal:
+Honestly, the smaller business plan is the best compromise between user accessibility and company sustainability.
+In the interest of keeping the business afloat, the limitations below have been set for the Basecamp pocket-friendly plan:

-The website literally says, “great for personal projects, students, freelancers, families, and light use,” so we’re not in a position to criticize the company for limiting team size.
+The website literally says, “great for personal projects, students, freelancers, families, and light use,” so we’re not in a position to criticize the company for limiting features or charging per user here.

 If you think the capacity isn’t enough for your current team, or you plan on expanding with new employees soon, then you’d probably be best off going for the premium plan.
 Otherwise, this restriction is not only reasonable but easy to ignore if you’re an SMB.

-We can’t be too hard on Basecamp since it was nice of them to include any storage at all on a free plan.
-That being said, 1 GB isn’t as much storage as it used to be — especially if you’re working with hefty media files.
+We can’t be too hard on Basecamp, since it was nice of them to increase the storage from 1 GB to 500 GB with this new pricing plan.
+That being said, even though 500 GB is a lot, it still may not be a lot for those who plan on working with hefty files.

-If your team primarily uploads word documents and other file formats with a small footprint, then a gig of storage shouldn’t feel too cramped.
-However, companies that handle video editing would hit the ceiling so fast that they’d get a concussion.
+If your team primarily uploads Word documents and other file formats with a medium-sized footprint, then 500 GB of storage shouldn’t feel too cramped.
+However, companies that handle very large video editing projects would need some extra space.